 Tap-to-pay cards are now being issued in greater numbers as old cards expire, and banks send replacement cards with this capability enabled by default.
 Cards with this function have a symbol on them resembling a sideways WiFi icon.

-Near-field communication technology connects the two NFC-enabled devices in close proximity to one another — usually a few inches at most — to transmit payment information.
-A key differentiator with NFC mobile payments is the two-way encryption, making this a more secure payment option than swiping or inserting a credit or debit card.
+Near field communication technology connects the two NFC-enabled devices in close proximity to one another—usually a few inches at most—to transmit payment information.
+A key differentiator with NFC mobile payments is the use of tokenization, making this a significantly more secure payment option than swiping a magnetic stripe card or even inserting a standard EMV chip card.

-The card information is encrypted when sent to the payment terminal, and also requires authorization from the mobile device with either face ID, fingerprint, or a passcode.
-Once validated, the transaction information is relayed to the NFC terminal with a randomly generated one-time use code which is sent to the merchant instead of the customer’s debit card.
+The card information is encrypted when sent to the payment terminal, and it also requires authorization from the mobile device with either face ID, fingerprint, or a passcode.
+Once validated, the device transmits a token—a randomly generated, one-time-use cryptogram—to the NFC terminal.
+This token replaces the customer’s actual card number (PAN) and is meaningless if intercepted, ensuring the merchant’s system never handles sensitive card data.

 Card information is not transmitted in a way that hackers can use, and the one-time code which sends encrypted payment information cannot be used again, making it useless to hackers.
-Between needing very close proximity to the terminal and biometric or multi-factor authentication to proceed with the transaction, NFC payments do not happen accidentally and are difficult to compromise.
+This combination of short-range communication, biometric or multi-factor authentication, and tokenization makes NFC payments virtually immune to skimming and unauthorized accidental charges, ensuring the highest level of security available in physical payment processing.

 Despite NFC’s above-mentioned security capabilities, some consumers are still hesitant to use mobile wallet payments or the tap-to-pay function of their cards.
 However, confidence in NFC payments is increasing, especially in younger cohorts, where 65% of people aged 18-24 and 55% of people aged 25-44 state they are either very or somewhat likely to make tap-to-pay purchases.